borgmatic-collective/borgmatic/README.md

 To get up and running, follow the [Borg Quick Start](https://borgbackup.readthedocs.org/en/latest/quickstart.html) to create a repository on a local or remote host.
-Note that if you plan to run borgmatic on a schedule with cron, and you encrypt your Borg repository with a passphrase instead of a key file, you'll need to set the borgmatic `encryption_passphrase` configuration variable.
+Note that if you plan to run borgmatic on a schedule with cron, and you encrypt your Borg repository with a passphrase instead of a key file, you'll either need to set the borgmatic `encryption_passphrase` configuration variable or set the `BORG_PASSPHRASE` environment variable.
 See the repository encryption section of the Quick Start for more info.

 If the repository is on a remote host, make sure that your local root user has key-based ssh access to the desired user account on the remote host.